What others say

-He recently represented a young man accused of a fatal stabbing in a park in South-East London (R v A, Central Criminal Court), and another accused of attempted murder following an attack on a sleeping relative with boiling water and a knife (R v Z, Isleworth Crown Court).
+In 2018 he represented a young man accused of a fatal stabbing in a park in South-East London (R v A, Central Criminal Court), and another accused of attempted murder following an attack on a sleeping relative with boiling water and a knife (R v Z, Isleworth Crown Court).

-In 2017 he acted for one of two brothers accused of a revenge attempted murder (R v G, Stafford Crown Court) and defended a man who had killed his girlfriend with the infliction of over a hundred knife wounds, the issues being fitness to plead and diminished responsibility (R v A, Central Criminal Court, led by Rebecca Trowler Q.C.).
+In 2017 he acted for one of two brothers accused of a revenge attempted murder (R v G, Stafford Crown Court), and defended a man who had killed his girlfriend with the infliction of over a hundred knife wounds, the issues being fitness to plead and diminished responsibility (R v A, Central Criminal Court, led by Rebecca Trowler Q.C.).

 In early 2016 he led Kate O’Raghallaigh in the defence of a nightclub doorman who, along with two others, stood trial for gross-negligence manslaughter following the death of a restrained customer through positional asphyxiation (R v R, Central Criminal Court).

-Other recent notable cases include the defence of a well respected property developer embroiled in a multi-handed alleged murder of an innocent bystander at a public house on Borough High Street in London (R v A, Central Criminal Court).
+Other recent notable cases include the defence of a well respected property developer embroiled in a multi-handed alleged murder of an innocent bystander at a public house on Borough High Street in London.
+(R v A, Central Criminal Court).

 Benjamin is consistently instructed to act for defendants charged with the most serious of offences across the criminal spectrum, and is specifically sought to represent individuals charged with unusual offences.

-Earlier examples have included the three-month trial of twenty allegations of perverting the course of justice in relation to serious sexual offences, led by Sarah Elliott Q.C.
+Earlier examples included the three-month trial of twenty allegations of perverting the course of justice in relation to serious sexual offences, led by Sarah Elliott Q.C.
 (R v B, Bristol Crown Court), and the first trial on indictment without a jury – a £1.75m armed robbery at Heathrow Airport, led by Kirsty Brimelow Q.C.
 (R v C, Central Criminal Court).